 Flying – particularly frequently – can leave you with dry skin and hair.
-Use a richer facial moisturiser or a serum and moisturiser during the week before you leave and don’t forget to use a rich body lotion as well.
+Use a richer facial moisturiser, or a serum and moisturiser, during the week before you leave.
+Don’t forget to use a rich body lotion as well.
 If you have the time/budget for a professional facial, this is a great time to have one.
-Be sure to deep condition your hair at least once the week before you fly and use a leave in conditioner on the day you travel.
+Be sure to deep condition your hair at least once the week before you fly, and use a leave in conditioner on the day you travel.
 Take travel sizes of these products with you to use after the flight as well.

 3. Pack as lightly as you possibly can.

 Having to haul loads of heavy suitcases around is never any fun.
 If you plan to shop while you are away you can pack a smaller bag inside a larger bag to at least cut down on your luggage on the outbound leg of your journey.

 4. Drink lots of water.

 Alcohol and caffeine are incredibly dehydrating so drink them in moderation, if at all.
 Still water is absolutely the best thing you can drink in flight (fizzy water can cause bloating, particularly at high altitudes).
 If you are a nervous flyer and like to have a drink to relax, discuss natural remedies with your doctor.
 I have used Bach’s Rescue Remedy during stressful situations for years and although I’m a pretty seasoned flyer, you will always find a bottle of it in my carry on luggage.